 Head to Fira to witness the world-famous whitewashed Cycladic architecture.
 Then, catch a breathtaking ocean sunset from the charming town of Oia.
 For something less touristy, be sure to explore Akrotiri, a Bronze Age town once destroyed by a volcanic eruption.

-Before leaving Santorini, take your pick of beautiful black sand beaches, from Perivolos to the lively Perissa beach.
+No Santorini itinerary would be complete without exploring the beautiful black sand beaches, from Perivolos to the lively Perissa beach.

 🏝 Day 4-5: Paros

 On day 4, take a 1.5-hour ferry ride from Santorini to Paros.
 This intimate island is home to sophisticated nightclubs, traditional whitewashed buildings, and some of the most beautiful beaches in Greece.
 To enjoy swimming or watersports in the warm crystal waters, Santa Maria Beach has something for everyone.

 While in Paros, make a stop at the historic Panagia Ekatontapiliani church.
 For elegant cocktail bars, luxury shops, and upscale seafood eateries, spend time in the fishing village of Naoussa.
 For something off-beat, tour the 15th century Venetian Castle in Naoussa.

 On day 6, take a 45-minute ferry ride from Paros to Naxos.
 This island is a bit of a hidden gem.
 It’s quieter than Paros and has more ancient sites.
 Start by exploring the many local shops and eateries of Naxos town.
 Then, head up the hill to check out the medieval Kastro citadel.